ArtemkaKun/ArtemkaKun/README.md

 Hi, my name is Artem, I'm 25 years old and I like programming and everything related to it.

-I'm mostly interested in game development and backend stuff.
+I'm mostly interested in DevOps, game development, and backend stuff.
 Besides that, I also play computer games, watch post-apocalyptic movies, and socialize.

 Currently I:
-- looking for a next interesting project
+- working on personal project
 - working at [TaskMaverick](https://www.taskmaverick.com) as DevOps Engineer

 I know the following languages: